appserver-io/appserver/_drafts/2014-12-22-servlet-engine-basics.md

 > is what the [Servlet-Engine](https://github.com/appserver-io/appserver/wiki/05.-Servlet-Engine) is doing
 > with the servlets.
 You may need some time to understand the concepts and idea behind, but when that happens
 > you may wonder how you ever could have implemented applications without that power!

+Hope you like this post :) Next post will be about our [Persistence-Container](https://github.com/appserver-io/appserver/wiki/08.-Persistence-Container) ... stay tuned